JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

 ---
 ## How does it work?
 1. **Input**:
-   - A student’s baseline resume (with core details saved).
+   - A student’s baseline resume details (with core details saved after running the program once on the PC).
+You can reset the resume of you want but you will have to fill it again.
    - A job description (which may be long, unclear, or complex, or just too small).

 2. **Processing**: